XCEssentials/OperationFlow/README.md

 //===

-[MKHBlockSequence setDefaultQueue:theQueue];
+[MKHSequenceCtrl setDefaultQueue:theQueue];

 //===

-MKHBlockSequence *sequence =
+MKHSequenceCtrl *sequence =
-[MKHBlockSequence newWithName:@"MyTestSequence"]; // name is needed for debugging only
+[MKHSequenceCtrl newWithName:@"MyTestSequence"]; // name is needed for debugging only

 // alternatively you can use 'MKHNewSequence' macro for quick temp var definition